Back to blog

 Can You Claim Investment Boost for Used Vans?

-This means if you buy a used van - even if it’s brand new to your business—you can’t claim the 20% upfront deduction under the Investment Boost.
+This means if you buy an already registered and used van - even if it’s brand new to your business—you can’t claim the 20% upfront deduction under the Investment Boost.

 What About Regular Depreciation?

-While used vans don’t qualify for the Investment Boost, you can still claim regular depreciation on your used vehicle.
+While used vans don’t qualify for the Investment Boost, as we said above, fresh imports DO quality.
+You can also claim regular depreciation on your used vehicle.
 In NZ, vans used for business purposes typically depreciate at a rate of about 30% diminishing value per year (subject to specific Inland Revenue rules).

 This means you can gradually reduce your taxable income by writing off a portion of the van’s value each year over its useful life.